Brit Manuela Does A Cannon Ball In A Minuscule Floral-Print Bikini: ‘Focus On Those Beautiful Vibes’

 Brit Manuela shared another series of steamy new snaps on Instagram that saw her splashing around in a bikini.
 The December 14 update included three photos and one video where the model was having a blast in her swimsuit.

 The first photo in the update captured Brit posing with her derriere facing the camera.
 She stood on the steps leading into a pool, and there was a covering of green trees at her back.
 Brit popped her booty toward the lens, placing her hands near her sides and looking over her shoulder with an alluring gaze.
 A geotag in the upload indicated that the model was in Miami, Florida.
-The next post in the series was a seconds-long video where Brit did a cannonball into the water.
+The next post in the series was a short video where Brit did a cannonball into the water.
 The third and fourth images saw the model posing with her chest facing forward, offering the best view of her bombshell body.

 Brit sported a minuscule floral-print suit from Moana Bikini.
-The fabric was bright pink, and it was patterned with tiny white followers.
-On her upper-half, she rocked a tiny top with underwire underneath that added a sexy element to the image.
-It had a scooping neckline that showed off her bronzed cleavage and its thick straps secured tightly over her toned shoulders, leaving her lean arms in full view.
+The fabric was bright pink, and it was patterned with tiny white flowers.
+On her upper half, she rocked a tiny top with underwire that added a sexy element to the image.
+It had a scooping neckline that showed off her bronzed cleavage, and its thick straps secured tightly over her toned shoulders, leaving her lean arms in full view.

-She teamed the look with a pair of bottoms that were equally as hot.
-The front of the garment was worn low on her navel, exposing her rock hard abs.
+She teamed the look with a pair of bottoms that were equally hot.
+The front of the garment was worn low on her navel, exposing her rock-hard abs.
 Brit wore the thick straps high on her hips, and the sexy cut showcased her shapely thighs.
 She added a pendant necklace to her collar as her only visible accessory.
 Brit styled her long, dark locks with a middle part and her wet mane spilled over her shoulders and back.

 In the caption of the photo, she reminded her fans to “focus on those beautiful vibes” and added a small butterfly emoji.
-Within a matter of hours, the update has accrued more than 49,000 likes and 500-plus comments from her adoring fans.
+Within a matter of hours, the update accrued more than 49,000 likes and 500-plus comments from her adoring fans.
 Most social media users raved over Brit’s bombshell body while a few more complimented her beauty.

-“So freaking stunning Angel I love you so much you’re inspirational af,” one follower gushed, adding a series of star emoji to the end of their comment.
+“So freaking stunning Angel I love you so much you’re inspirational af,” one follower gushed, adding a series of star emoji to the end of the comment.

 “Wow you’re so gorgeous,” a second social media user chimed in.